godotengine/godot-docs/classes/class_basis.rst

 - :ref:`int<class_int>` **get_orthogonal_index** **(** **)**

-This function considers a discretization of rotations into 24 points on unit sphere, lying along the vectors (x,y,z) with each component being either -1,0 or 1, and returns the index of the point best representing the orientation of the object.
+This function considers a discretization of rotations into 24 points on unit sphere, lying along the vectors (x,y,z) with each component being either -1, 0, or 1, and returns the index of the point best representing the orientation of the object.
 It is mainly used by the grid map editor.
-For further details, refer to Godot source code.
+For further details, refer to the Godot source code.

 ----

 .. _class_Basis_method_get_rotation_quat:

 - :ref:`Quat<class_Quat>` **get_rotation_quat** **(** **)**

+Returns the basis's rotation in the form of a quaternion.
+See :ref:`get_euler<class_Basis_method_get_euler>` if you need Euler angles, but keep in mind quaternions should generally be preferred to Euler angles.

 ----